-- BLFLI is based on solid research demonstrating that early childhood brain development and literacy efforts will produce a 7 – 13% annual return on improved outcomes in health, education, teen risk behaviors, crime, income and employment per child, which amounts to a $7 return on investment per every $1 spent (WEDC).
+- Literacy for Life is based on solid research demonstrating that early childhood brain development and literacy efforts will produce a 7 – 13% annual return on improved outcomes in health, education, teen risk behaviors, crime, income and employment per child, which amounts to a $7 return on investment per every $1 spent (WEDC).

-- Key Pillars in the community are committed to BLFLI’s mission and success (Health Systems-Beloit and Community, City Government, School Districts, Chamber of Commerce, Stateline Community Foundation, Library, Non-profit and Faith Based Organizations.
+- Key Pillars in the community are committed to our mission and success (Health Systems-Beloit and Community), City Government, School Districts, Chamber of Commerce, Stateline Community Foundation, Library, Non-profit and Faith Based Organizations.

-- Key Partners include a variety of local nonprofits such as churches, agencies, childcare facilities as well as NAACP, Latino Service Providers Coalition, Beloit College, businesses, foundations, and are the CORE for reaching families.
+- Key Partners include a variety of local nonprofits such as churches, agencies, childcare facilities as well as NAACP, Beloit College, businesses, foundations, and are the CORE for reaching families.